Dzambo Dzambidze: Biography

 At that time, Dzambo Dzambidze's group was smuggling alcohol from North Ossetia to Georgia and Ukraine, and bribing border guards and police.
 Varzo Varziev (member of a group from Ossetia) monitored the production of alcohol in Ossetia and its delivery to Georgia.
 Delivery to Georgia took place via the Georgian Military Road, which was under the control of Baget Ufimsky (Artem Barsukov), he was responsible for the safe and sound delivery of the cargo to Tbilisi, where the alcohol was sold.
-Due to the huge income from smuggling, Datiko Tomanidze, bodyguard and personal driver of Dzambo Dzambidze, had a Mercedes S73 Brabus (1 of 6 that were in Georgia).
+Due to the huge income from smuggling, Datiko Tomanidze, bodyguard and personal driver of Dzambo Dzambidze, had a Mercedes S73 Brabus (1 of 120 that were in the world).
 Dzambo Dzambidze drove a Mercedes S600 Long accompanied by 5 cars.
 Among the border guards who were not bribed and were killed for it were Zaurbek Dzhugashvili, Andrei Berdovsky, Datiko Buradze and others.
 Many small businessmen who refused to pay tribute to the Rustavi crime group and Aslan Usoyan were also killed.
 Among the most brutal murders was the shooting of police major Khvicha Abashvili and his family.

+Since 1998, Dzambidze has also been involved in human trafficking.
+After the end of the First Chechen War, human trafficking began to flourish there, particularly involving enslaved foreign journalists and kidnapped Russian citizens.
+Dzambidze began collaborating with Chechens and soon became one of the bosses of the local human trafficking market.
+Dzambidze's enslaved people worked in his vineyards on the border with Chechnya, and also worked in the distribution warehouse where contraband was distributed and loaded, which crossed the Georgian-Russian border.
+Aslan Usoyan (Dzambidze's boss) did not approve of what Jumbo was doing, but he soon turned a blind eye to it, since Dzambidze was his very influential supporter.

 In the early 2000s, the situation began to change, because Mikhail Saakashvili's rise to power marked the beginning of a large-scale anti-corruption campaign.
-In 2004, at another meeting in Tbilisi, Jumbo Molodoi, Artem Barsukov, Varzo Varziev, Gurgen Digorsky and other members of the Rustavi and Tbilisi organized crime group were detained by police officers during a Georgian police operation aimed at catching thieves in law and criminal authorities.
+In 2004, at another meeting in Tbilisi, Jumbo Molodoi, Artem Barsukov, Varzo Varziev, Gurgen Digorsky, Lasha Rustavsky and other members of the Rustavi and Tbilisi organized crime group were detained by police officers during a Georgian police operation aimed at catching thieves in law and criminal authorities.
 While trying to save Jumbo from arrest, his bodyguard Datiko Tomanidze (Dato Tskhinvalsky) was shot dead.
+During the search of Dzambidze's homes, his company's office and his warehouses, $20 million in cash, $400,000 in jewelry, $800,000 in gold, $150,000 in alcohol, numerous firearms, torture devices, and armored vehicles were found.
 That same year, he was sentenced to 13 years and was released in 2017.
 After Dzambo Dzambidze's arrest, L. Margia replaced him as leader, becoming the head of the remnants of the group.
 In 2017, L. Margia was detained in Turkey.
 In 2023, the Georgian Investigative Department charged Margia in absentia for criminal activity and connections with thieves in law.